MicrosoftDocs/terminal/TerminalDocs/tutorials/powerline-setup.md

 Set-PoshPrompt -Theme paradox
 ```

 Now, each new instance starts by importing Posh-Git and Oh-My-Posh, then setting the Paradox theme from Oh-My-Posh.
 Oh-My-Posh comes with several [built-in themes](https://ohmyposh.dev/docs/themes).
-If you decide to use Cascadia Code PL as a font, oh-my-posh themes that contain `minimal`
+If you do not decide to use Cascadia Code PL or any Powerline/[Nerd Font](https://www.nerdfonts.com/) as a font, oh-my-posh themes that contain `minimal`
 function without the need for additional icons.
 You can also [create a custom theme](https://ohmyposh.dev/docs/installation#change-the-theme) to match the font of your choice.

 > [!IMPORTANT]
 > Script execution policy must be set to either **RemoteSigned** or **Unrestricted** in order for the profile script to run.
 Run this command to see your current execution policy `Get-ExecutionPolicy`.
 [Learn more about Execution Policies](/powershell/module/microsoft.powershell.core/about/about_execution_policies)

-### Set Cascadia Code PL as your font

-To set the Cascadia Code PL font for use with PowerLine (after [downloading the Cascadia Code font](https://github.com/microsoft/cascadia-code/releases), unzipping, and installing on your system), you will need to open your [profile settings](../customize-settings/profile-appearance.md) in your [settings.json file](../get-started.md#settings-json-file) by selecting **Settings** (Ctrl+,) from your Windows Terminal dropdown menu while holding down <kbd>Shift</kbd>.
-This can also be done using the settings UI if you have it enabled.
+### Install a Nerd Font

+Many of the [Oh-My-Posh themes](https://ohmyposh.dev/docs/themes) require the use of [Nerd Fonts](https://www.nerdfonts.com/) to properly display the icons used in the prompts.
+To install these Nerd Fonts, you can download the font of your choice from [the Nerd Fonts website](https://www.nerdfonts.com/font-downloads), unzip the file, and install the fonts on your system.

+If you want to retain the fun look of Cascadia Code, while having Nerd Font icons, you can try [Delugia Code](https://github.com/adam7/delugia-code) and download the `delugia-complete` version.

+To use these fonts, open the Windows Terminal settings.json file with your preferred editor using the shortcut Ctrl+Shift+,.
-Once your settings.json file opens, find the Windows PowerShell profile and add: `"fontFace": "Cascadia Code PL"` to designate Cascadia Code PL as the font.
-This will provide those nice Cascadia Code Powerline glyphs.
+Once your settings.json file opens, find the Windows PowerShell profile and add: `"fontFace": "Delugia"` to designate Delugia as the font.
+This value can be changed to the name of the Nerd Font you installed.
+This will provide those nice Powerline glyphs, as well as the properly-rendered icons.
 You should notice the change in your terminal as soon as you select **Save** in your editor.

 Your Windows PowerShell profile settings.json file should now look like this: